 Pick your battles and those things important to you.
 Every issue in a relationship is an "unmet need."
 Consider what need is not being met in your relationship and how can you get this need met.

-Can your unmet need be fulfilled through joining a club?
-Can your friends meet your unmet need?
+Can your unmet need be fulfilled through joining an online event?
+Can you connect with friends online?
+Can they meet your unmet need?
 Or is it something that has to be met in a relationship?
 For example, you feel your partner takes you for granted and only your partner can express their gratitude to you for what you do.

 Every issue in a relationship is an unmet need.

 Know your conflict style so you and your partner can manage conflict effectively.
-In times of disagreement, do you or your partner:
+In times of disagreement, consider whether you or your partner:

-All the above, and more, can cause confusion, fear, anxiety, overwhelm, and difficulties to solve differences within a relationship.
-When you know what tactics you both use, you can be more conscious and behave differently.
+All the above (and more) can cause confusion, fear, anxiety, overwhelm, and difficulties to solve differences within a relationship.
+When you know your personality traits, what tactics you both use, you can be more conscious and behave differently.

-It's important that you take turns to listen to one another and "hear" each other's concerns.
+For conflict resolution, it's important that you take turns listening to one another and "hear" each other's concerns.
 Coming from a place of love and curiosity will support your partner to express their needs.

 Try not to judge and interpret your partner's concerns; all concerns are valid.
 Clarify what your partner said to make sure you fully understand what you've been told, and your partner will feel listened to and supported.